Free Research Preview. DrugChatter may produce inaccurate information.

 How Do Non-Prescription Painkillers Interact with Lipitor?

-* Increased risk of bleeding: Ibuprofen, like other non-steroidal anti-inflammatory drugs (NSAIDs), can increase the risk of bleeding when taken with Lipitor.
-This is because both medications can affect platelet function and blood clotting.
+* Increased risk of bleeding: Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen can increase the risk of bleeding when taken with Lipitor.
+This is because both medications can thin the blood, making it more prone to bleeding.

-* Potential decrease in Lipitor efficacy: Ibuprofen may reduce the effectiveness of Lipitor by increasing the breakdown of atorvastatin in the body.
+* Reduced effectiveness of Lipitor: Certain non-prescription painkillers, such as acetaminophen, may reduce the effectiveness of Lipitor by increasing the metabolism of the medication.

 Conclusion